 Two sides of the coin

 As in any business, which can bring in money, there will be people misusing it.
 That’s why it’s so important to properly check the company that you use for dog sledding and make sure that the dogs are well cared for.
 While most of the dogs are treated well, there are still, unfortunately, some documented cases of the sled dog abuse.

-During my research, I found some disturbing information about the misbehavior of the huge dog sledding companies, mainly in North America.
+During my research, I found some disturbing information about the misbehaviour of the huge dog sledding companies, mainly in the USA.
 Hundreds of dogs are left to themselves after the season, chained in their kennels and not being properly looked after.
 This is, what no part of me is willing to support.
 That’s why I believe, that it’s crucial to always do the research and find the best company.